I almost felt like some provocateur,

 My heart.
 And if I am merely heart, that is enough.

 Anson Clark currently lives in the UK and has recently completed a creative writing course at the University of Oxford.
-When she's not writing she often finds herself drinking copious amounts of coffee and watching Two Broke Girls.
-She's happy living in England though she is still waiting for her invite to join Taylor Swift's crew.
+When he's not writing he often finds himself drinking copious amounts of coffee and watching Two Broke Girls.
+He's happy living in England though he is still waiting for his invite to join Taylor Swift's crew.